FiyinfoluwaDav/Bluetooth-Controlled-Raspberry-Pi-Pico-Car/README.md

 # Bluetooth-Controlled Raspberry Pi Pico Car with Object Detection

 This project is a Bluetooth-controlled car built with a Raspberry Pi Pico.
-The car can be controlled wirelessly via a smartphone app, and it also features an object detection system to identify different types of soda cans using a pre-trained YOLOv8 model.
+The car can be controlled wirelessly via a smartphone app.

 ## Features